Renovation Rules & Building Codes In Israel: Permits

 Market Trends in Renovation

 The Israeli real estate market has shown a growing trend toward renovation projects.
-In 2024, new apartment sales surged by 51%, and there was a 29% increase in total housing transactions compared to the previous year.
+In 2024, new-dwelling sales surged about 67% (to 45,902 units) and total dwelling transactions rose about 44% (to 103,097 units) compared to the previous year, according to Israel’s Central Bureau of Statistics.
 These figures indicate strong market activity, with investors returning after a period of slowdowns due to higher interest rates and economic uncertainties.[7]

 Similarly, the average prices for renovated apartments tend to be significantly higher in regions undergoing Tama 38 projects.
 In neighborhoods like Ramat Gan and central Tel Aviv, apartments in renovated buildings are priced 10-20% higher than similar non-renovated units, presenting clear benefits for those who choose to invest in renovation.[5]